-During this transition period, some of Apple's current Macs continue to use Intel-based (x86-64) architecture, while newer models feature Apple silicon-based on ARM architecture.
+During this transition period, some of Apple's current Macs continue to use Intel-based (x86-64) architecture, while newer models feature Apple's silicon-based ARM architecture.
 As a result, some users will likely find various app versions, including Intel apps.

 Though the push is on to have developers create software versions that support both types of architecture, there are instances where the Intel-based version is the one that's best to run on an Apple silicon machine.
-This is possible as you'll see below on the current Apple silicon machines: 14- and 16-inch MacBook Pro (2021), 24-inch iMac (2021), Mac mini (2021), 13-inch MacBook Pro (M1, 2020), and the best Mac: the MacBook Air (M1, 2020).
+This is possible as you'll see below on the current Apple silicon machines: the recently announced Mac Studio (2022), 14- and 16-inch MacBook Pro (2021), 24-inch iMac (2021), Mac mini (2021), 13-inch MacBook Pro (M1, 2020), and the best Mac: the MacBook Air (M1, 2020).

 The different types of app versions

 Until recently, Mac developers only had to worry about creating Intel-based apps.
 However, that started to change when the first Apple silicon Macs arrived.
 For Intel-based apps to run on these computers, Apple introduced Rosetta 2.

 Developers now have three choices when it comes to creating apps for Mac.
 They can continue producing Intel-based apps only, shift over and create "Universal 2" versions, or only offer Apple silicon versions.
 The former means Apple silicon users will need to use the Rosetta emulation software to convert Intel-based titles.
 At the same time, the middle option creates Intel- and Apple silicon-based software versions.
 On the Apple silicon Macs, the ARM versions will run automatically.
 The last option, creating only Apple silicone-based apps, is unfeasible since there are more Intel-based Mac users — and developers wouldn't want to exclude those users.

 Which versions do your apps use?

 You can find out which architecture apps are using Apple silicon-based apps by following these simple directions:

 - Click the Apple icon at the top left of the menu bar.